Highpoint2000/TEFLoggerApp/README.md

 - The TEF Rename menu item can be used to assign a name to the currently selected IP address

 ## History:

+### Version 3.5 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

+- Pi-Code 0000 is now being processed
+- The TEF Rename menu item can be used to assign a name to the currently selected IP address

 ### Version 3.4 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)